 In Section 13 just one single file is required per entry.

-- This product will be a file which has been created using a number of different photographs, edited together. - A single file, not smaller than 1.5MB needs to be handed in electronically, no printing is required.
+- This product will be one final image which has been created using a number of different images, edited together. - A single file, not smaller than 1.5MB needs to be handed in electronically, no printing is required.

 SUBMISSION DEADLINES